vermino-uz/hls-streamer-platform/README.md

-# Vermino - Video Collection Manager
+# HLS Streamer - Video Collection Manager

-Vermino is a modern web application that helps you manage, share, and showcase your video content with ease.
+HLS Streamer is a modern web application that helps you manage, share, and showcase your video content with ease.
 Built with Laravel and featuring a sleek, user-friendly interface.

 ## Features